mydur/AzMon/azmon-nonazurewinservice-tmpl/_working/readme.md

 - **CreatedBy:** A free text field to provide information about the person or team that created the resource.
 Isn't to be confused with the OwnedBy field.
 - **OwnedBy:** A free text field to provide information about the person or team that owns the resource.
 Isn't to be confused with the CreatedBy field.

-> Earlier versions of the template (before v1.0.3) also had parameters for action group (short and long) and email address.
-These parameters have been removed to comply to the way we will use action groups together with Servicenow.

 Tags are very important in Azure Governance as they help you in filtering the resources you're using.
 Resources created by this template get the following tags of which the values are stored in a variable with the same name:

 - **TemplateId:** String identifier for the current template. (azmon-basic)